Suetanya/alx-system_engineering-devops/0x00-shell_basics/README.md

-Script printing absolute path of current working directory
+Script displaying list of contents of current working directory